IBM/pymm/info/pymm-blog-1.md

 ##### FS-DAX
 In this mode Optane is mounted like a standart filesystem.
-This mode is slightly slower but it is much easier for debugging.
+This storage is visible as block device files "/dev/pmem*", and thus eventhough it is slightly slower than DevDAX it is much easier for debugging.

 ##### Device DAX (DevDAX)
 In this mode Optane DC can only be accessed through the kernel mode as an object store, it is faster but hard to debug.
-Python users that the wish to leverage there program with DevDAX need to use PyMM.
+Python users that wishes to leverage there program with DevDAX need to use PyMM.

 ## Motivation